Leighton Library Aims and Objectives

 6.1 The Trust’s current overheads

-Over the last five years (2017 – 21) average overheads principally insurance, electricity and general maintenance amounted to £5,057pa.
-It is appreciated however that once the renovations and modernisations are complete these will increase.
+Over the years 2017 – 21 before the restoration, average overheads principally insurance, electricity and general maintenance amounted to £5,057pa.

 6.2 Remuneration and Gifts in Kind